codacy/docs/docs/repositories-configure/removing-your-repository.md

     ![Removing your repository](images/repository-remove.png)

     !!! note
-        GitLab and Bitbucket only: For added security, after you remove the repository from Codacy you can delete the webhooks and SSH keys related to this Codacy repository from your Git provider to prevent their reuse.
+        For added security, after you remove the repository from Codacy you can delete from your Git provider the resources related to this Codacy repository to prevent their reuse:

+        -   Webhooks
+        -   SSH keys (GitLab and Bitbucket only)